-I know two porridge yam recipes, one is the everyday porridge you make in your home with fresh tomatoes, pepper, salt maggi, the type you buy in posh restaurants.
+Yam porridge is one of the easy to make Nigerian foods and I know how to make the two popular porridge yam recipes, one is the everyday porridge you make in your home with fresh tomatoes, pepper, salt maggi, the type you buy in posh restaurants.
 If you are a member of the Nigerian Kitchen you probably know the one I am talking about, it is very delicious.

 But then I did something else, I decided to experiment further with a tuber of yam and I came up with a delicious pot of yam porridge.
-Well, there is nothing so special about this recipe but this is the first time I am making anything as delicious as this.
+Well, there is nothing so special about this recipe but this is the first time I am making anything as delicious as this with yam.

 If you live in Nigeria you probably know a chicken breed that is called ‘orobo’, they are the robust ones.
 Although it has been proven that those robust chickens are not as tasteful as the thin ones, well, maybe; but I would say that you probably did not apply all my strategy for making tasty fried chickens.